elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 ---
 ### File Systems

-After we have partitioned our drives to our heart&#8217;s desire, we should actually start using them.
+After we have partitioned our drives to our heart's desire, we should actually start using them.
 The first thing that we need to do is put a file system on our partitions so we can later mount them.
-From &#8220;<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Storage_Administration_Guide/Red_Hat_Enterprise_Linux-6-Storage_Administration_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Storage_Administration_Guide/Red_Hat_Enterprise_Linux-6-Storage_Administration_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Storage Administration Guide</a>&#8220;, here are some file systems that are supported my RHEL:
+From "<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Storage_Administration_Guide/Red_Hat_Enterprise_Linux-6-Storage_Administration_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Storage_Administration_Guide/Red_Hat_Enterprise_Linux-6-Storage_Administration_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Storage Administration Guide</a>", here are some file systems that are supported my RHEL:

 > **2&#46;2.
 Overview of Supported File Systems**
 >